panzerdp/dmitripavlutin.com/content/posts/105-react-forms/index.md

 To edit an existing registration, you would need to fill the form with initial data.

-Because the inputs values are controlled by `values` state variable, what you need to do is simply load the registration data and update the `values` with the fetched data.
+Because the input values are controlled by `values` state variable, what you need to do is simply load the registration data and update the `values` with the fetched data.

 ```jsx
 // ...